 Winterline places high value on the need for effective communication with and between student groups.
 All field staff are equipped with sufficient communication equipment to enable them to contact headquarters and local authorities in the event of an emergency.
-Each Winterline participant is asked to bring an unlocked smart.
+Each Winterline participant is asked to bring an unlocked smartphone.
 We provide local SIM cards that permit participants to connect to local wi-fi networks and make calls, whether to Winterline staff, other participants, families, et al during the program.
 Additionally, each participant carries an emergency contact phone list with the numbers of emergency response and resource personnel.

 All Winterline participants are registered with the US Department of State ‘Smart Traveller Enrollment Program‘ (STEP) so that they can be informed of any travel warning or advisory and can be best supported in the event of an emergency.
 In addition, Winterline personnel receive daily security updates and monitor both international and local media where our participants are traveling, remaining in close contact with partners on the ground.

 Staff & Participant Training

 Winterline staff members hold a wealth of experience in risk management and implementation of safety protocols.
 This experience enables our staff to view safety from multiple perspectives, and develop and implement those practices that help ensure the safety of all Winterline participants.
 Additionally, Winterline invests in training each staff member to ensure they have the most current training in a variety of intervention and risk management procedures.